-Mrs L Richardson
+Miss L Richardson

-- Grade 5 English Language - Grade 6 French
+- Grade 5 or above in English Language - Grade 6 or above in French

 Former students have gone on to study a variety of languages at university, as well as combining languages with courses in Law, Business or Politics.
 It is also worth considering that many universities offer the opportunity to study a language as a subsidiary subject alongside a different degree, allowing you to keep up your language skills while you study something completely different as your main degree subject.